 If you find yourself in a situation where you might have obtained judgement against an empty or shell company that has wealthy directors, speak to a lawyer who will be advise you on your options, such as taking out an application for the examination of judgement debtor, which may be useful in putting pressure on the directors of a company.
 Alternatively, winding up proceedings can also be an effective tool.

-Disclaimer: Neither Asian Art Platform, or IRB Law LLP are connected to or affiliated to Art Stage.
+Disclaimer: Neither Asian Art Platform, or JCP Law are connected to or affiliated to Art Stage.
 This article is provided for information purposes only, and should not be used in lieu of independent legal advice.